pypa/packaging.python.org/source/basics.rst

 ..
 Editing notes:

-   This document targets at a novice audience especially scientists who may not have a computer development background.
+   This document targets a novice audience especially scientists who may not have a computer development background.
 It's expected that most developers finding this document will have experience installing applications and apps, but may not have installed a Python package before